Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 Introduction:

-Androgenic steroids are commonly used for male hormone replacement therapy and in the treatment of certain types of cancer.
-These steroids not only have androgenic effects, but also anabolic effects which are beneficial in conditions where muscle wasting occurs.
+Doctors commonly prescribe androgenic steroids for male hormone replacement therapy and to treat certain types of cancer.
+These steroids not only have androgenic effects but also anabolic effects which are beneficial in conditions where muscle wasting occurs.
 In addition to their medical uses, synthetic anabolic steroids are often abused for bodybuilding purposes.
 However, it is important to note that many synthetic androgenic steroids can cause liver damage, specifically cholestatic liver injury.
-Prolonged use of androgens has also been linked to the development of liver tumors, such as hepatocellular carcinoma and hepatic adenoma.
-So, while these steroids may help you bulk up, they could also bulk up your risk of liver issues.
+Prolonged androgen use can lead to liver tumors, including hepatocellular carcinoma and hepatic adenoma.

 Overview: